Edmonton Public Schools: Edmonton Public Schools Archives and Museum

-Site-Based Decision Making
+Site-based decision making

 Edmonton Public Schools pioneered the concept of site-based decision making (decentralization) in Canada.
 Site-based decision making gives principals, who are ultimately responsible for everything that goes on in their schools, the authority, the financial resources and the flexibility to make decisions based on the individual needs of their schools.

 In 1976, the district initiated a pilot project in seven of its schools and in 1980 had expanded the concept to all of its schools.
 This initiative has led to Edmonton Public offering an innovative school of choice model in which students have more options as to what school they want to attend to suit their interests, and has led to the creation of many very successful alternative programs such as Vimy Ridge Academy, Old Scona Academic and Victoria School of the Arts.
 The Edmonton Society for Christian Education and Millwoods Christian School (not part of the former) used to be private schools; however, have both also become part of Edmonton Public Schools as alternative programs.

 Today, school-based management is functioning successfully in other educational jurisdictions across Canada.